There’s maybe nothing more nerve wracking than bringing baby home from the hospital

 Go ahead and do the “recommended” things if you want- I mean we are capable of sterilizing things pretty easily in the microwave, so do it, but don’t DISTRESS over it.

-Freezer Meals and Postpartum Prep will go a long way here
+Freezer Meals and Postpartum Prep will go a long way here in the first week home with baby (or the first month)

 One of the things that made my first week with my first baby a little harder to enjoy was just the unfortunate fact that I was in a lot more pain.